openvinotoolkit/openvino/docs/ops/detection/GenerateProposals_9.md

 6. Applies non-maximum suppression with *adaptive_nms_threshold*.
 The initial value of *adaptive_nms_threshold* is *nms_threshold*.
 If `nms_eta < 1` and `adaptive_threshold > 0.5`, update `adaptive_threshold *= nms_eta`.
 7. Takes and returns top proposals after nms operation.
 The number of returned proposals is dynamic.
 And the max number of proposals is specified by attribute *post_nms_count*.

+All proposals of the whole batch are concated image by image, and distinguishable through outputs.

 **Attributes**: